epiviz/epiviz-website/tutorials/content/metaviz/video_tutorials.md

 weight = 3
 toc = true
 draft = true
 +++

+Metaviz is a tool for interactive visualization and exploration of metagenomic sequencing data.
+It provides a novel navigation tool for exploring hierarchical feature data that is coupled with multiple data visualizations including heatmaps, stacked bar charts, and scatter plots.
+Metaviz supports a flexible plugin framework so users can add new d3 visualizations.
-Today we will discuss using all the UI features of Metaviz to examine the Moderate to Severe childhood diaherrial disease (msd16s) dataset.
-This dataset consists of case and control samples from children under the age of 6.
+This post shows how to use all the UI features of Metaviz to examine the Moderate to Severe childhood diaherrial disease (msd16s) dataset.
+A post providing an overview of Metaviz can be found [here](overview.html).

+The dataset we use here consists of case and control samples from children under the age of 6.
 A total of 992 samples are present that are spread across 4 countries.
 We will explore one country in detail and use heatmaps and stacked line plots to examine the differences in observed abundance of microbiome features at all levels a taxonomic hierarchy.

 We provide a video showing the workflow in each section and also provide a step by step walkthrough with screenshots after the video.